Family Guy season 22: Production

-This season is one of the shortest of the series at only fifteen episodes.
+This season marked the switch to 15 episode seasons as part of their prior renewal.

 Release

-The season premiered on October 1, 2023 during the 2023–24 television season on Fox's Animation Domination block along with Bob's Burgers, Krapopolis and The Simpsons, however beginning on March 6, 2024, the show moved to Wednesday nights where it aired alongside The Masked Singer and Animal Control.
+The season premiered on October 1, 2023, during the 2023–24 television season on Fox's Animation Domination block along with Bob's Burgers, Krapopolis and The Simpsons, however beginning on March 6, 2024, the show moved to Wednesday nights where it aired alongside The Masked Singer and Animal Control.